Trump's 2025 Policies & Tariffs: Navigating Strategic Impacts on Small and Mid-Sized Businesses

 Potash (Canada and Mexico)**** 10% March 2025

-Note: Tariff rates listed for steel and aluminum reflect universal application as of March 2025.
+Note: As of April 10, 2025, country-specific tariff rates (except for China) have been suspended until July 9, 2025.
+During this suspension period, imports from those trading partners are subject to the 10% baseline reciprocal tariff rate.
+China's tariff rate has been increased to 125%, effective April 10, 2025.
+Tariff rates listed for steel and aluminum reflect universal application as of March 2025.
 Additional retaliatory tariffs from the European Union and Canada have been announced, affecting a variety of U.S. exports.
 Tariffs on imports from specific countries may be subject to future tariff-rate quotas (TRQs) or exemptions; thus, actual tariff burdens may vary based on historical import levels and country-specific agreements.

 ****Potash that is not entered duty-free under the USMCA.